bihealth/kiosc-server/docs/source/apps_containers.rst

 Container objects hold the information to create and afterwards to control the underlying Docker containers.
-All information the user enters is used during the creation of the container (when the container is "started").
+All information the user enters is used during the creation of the container (which happens when the container is started).
 They also hold information about the current state and include the logs reported by any process associated with the container.